kasamikona/Loopy-Tools/CompilerTemplate/README.md

 ## What's in the files?

 A basic rundown of the files is as follows:
-- Makefile: A somewhat ugly GNU make file to compile for the Loopy.
-Some build options are configurable here.
+- Makefile: A makefile to compile for the Loopy.
+Some build options like stack size are configurable.
-- loopy.ld: Linker script used by GCC to place the code into cart ROM, console RAM, etc. It also creates the ROM header.
+- loopy.ld: Linker script used by GCC to construct the ROM, including the header layout.
-- fixsum.py: A Python script used by the makefile to calculate and insert the (non-critical) ROM checksum into the header.
+- fixsum.py: A post-compilation Python script that calculates and injects the checksum into the ROM header.
-- src/startup.s: Raw assembly code to initialize the system, set up the vector table, clear RAM and call main().
+- src/startup.s, src/crt0.c: Initializes the system and C runtime, and calls main().
 - src/main.c: The main program.
-It sets up a serial connection, prints to it, and then echoes anything it receives.
+Sets up a serial connection, prints to it, and then echoes anything it receives.
-- src/vectors.c: The interrupt vector table which points interrupts to C functions.
-Unused vectors are set up to either do nothing or halt.
+- src/vectors.c: Interrupt vector table and supporting functions.
+Unused vectors either do nothing or halt.
-- src/serial.c, include/serial.h: A basic serial interface layer with blocking writes and buffered reads, similar to Arduino style.
+- src/serial.c, include/serial.h: Basic serial interface layer with blocking writes and buffered reads, similar to Arduino.
-- include/loopy.h: A header file containing Loopy-specific definitions such as F_CPU, also includes sh7021_peripherals.h.
+- include/loopy.h: Loopy-specific definitions, includes sh7021_peripherals.h.
-- include/sh7021_peripherals.h: A hopefully complete list of definitions for SH7021 on-chip registers for the various peripherals.
+- include/sh7021_peripherals.h: Definitions for SH7021 on-chip peripheral registers.